 Child custody in Pennsylvania can be as creative as the parties need it to be.
 After a divorce, there is a perception that one party will have primary custody while the other can expect every other weekend visits.
-This is true is some cases, but there are many other possible arrangements, including 50-50 or a shared custody arrangement.
+This is true is some cases, but there are many other possible arrangements, including an equal or a shared custody arrangement.

 We help clients to find creative child custody solutions that make sense for everyone involved and serve the best interests of the children.

 If you want to craft a flexible arrangement, consider sitting down with us as your family lawyer.
 We will apply our wide breadth of experience in child custody matters to help reach a solution that works best for you.
 Call 215-967-9070, or contact our office online to discuss your concerns.

 There are two types of custody in our state: legal custody and physical custody.
 Legal custody is shared by the parents in most cases.
 This means the parties will consult with each other regarding major decisions for the child in areas such as health, education and religion.
 The parent in possession of the child, at the time “daily” decisions need to be made, makes these decisions.